BirdeeHub/nixCats-nvim/README.md

 first exit neovim. (but not the nix shell!)

-In a terminal, navigate to your nvim directory and run your choice of the following commands (don't worry!
-It doesnt overwrite):
+In a terminal, navigate to your nvim directory and run your choice of the following commands at the top level of your neovim config:

-Choose one of the following to run at the top level of your neovim config:
+(don't worry!
+It doesnt overwrite anything!)

 > If using zsh with extra regexing, be sure to escape the #